mmguberina/RLmaster/README.md

 compare the following 3 scenarios to test this hypothesis and to check how big the differences are:
 1. random sample actions to generate frames
 2. used an agent trained in a model-free or whatever manner to play the game and collect those frames
-3. hack the game so that you generate truly uniformly random states and sample frames from that
 --------------
 the algorithm to do that is the following:
 1. train the latent representation from chosen distribution (generation/sampling method)